mikenguyen13/data_analysis/_book/11-imputation.md

 **Usually 5**. (unless you have extremely high portion of missing, in which case you probably need to check your data again)

-According to Rubin, the relative efficiency of an estimate based on m imputations to infinity imputation is approximately
+According to Rubin, the relative efficiency of an estimate based on $m$ imputations to infinity imputation is approximately

 $$
 (1+\frac{\lambda}{m})^{-1}